alexbbrown/mURL/README.md

 multi can be used to implement single asynchronous connections, or even single synchronous ones.

 Since multiple handles are used, HTTP/1.1 connections are not re-used by default, although it would be possible to implement a pool.
+In addition, in the current implementation cookies are inherited from the seed handle, but not shared after that.

 It's perfectly possible to have multiple multi handles, so there is a design decision between using the multi property purely for single asynchrony, and using a global multi handle to queue all requests on.